dimasgonzales/anki__dbt_analytics_engineering_certification/deck/5b829eb5-dec9-589d-adbd-08c0ea52af4e.md

 - development/sources
 uuid: 5b829eb5-dec9-589d-adbd-08c0ea52af4e
 claim_meta:
-  verdict: CONTRADICTED
+  verdict: SUPPORTED
-  explanation: "The answer omits the 'Properties defined in a .yml file' as a precedence level, which is explicitly included in the reference text as the second highest priority."
+  explanation: "The answer correctly lists the order of precedence for model configurations in dbt from highest to lowest: in-file config, properties file (.yml), and project config (dbt_project.yml).
+The reference text confirms this hierarchy and explicitly states that the most specific configuration takes precedence, following the same order."
   citation:
     evidence_source: "https://docs.getdbt.com/reference/define-configs"
-    quote: "The precedence order is as follows: 1.
-In-file config() block, 2.
-Properties defined in a .yml file, 3.
-Config defined in the project file."
+    quote: "The most specific config always takes precedence.
+This generally follows the order above: an in-file `config()` block --> properties defined in a `.yml` file --> config defined in the project file."
-    is_quote_valid: false
+    is_quote_valid: true
 ---